 Livestock Exporter – Sheep and Cattle from Romania

-We work with shipping companies that have vessels with a capacity between 175,000 and 500,000 kg of load.
-This translates into around 7,000 to 15,000 lambs or 500 to 1,000 bulls per each transport, depending on their weight.
-For the best cost/kg ratio we advise the clients to fill the ships at maximum capacity.
-Purchase of less than 7,000 heads of lambs is possible but with an increase in shipping costs.
+We work with shipping companies that have vessels with a capacity between 200 and 1,000 tonnes of load.
+This translates into around 6,000 to 20,000 lambs per each transport, or 800-2000 cattle, depending on their weight.
+If necessary we are able to provide larger ships as well.
+We can also ship lambs and cattle on the same ship if needed.
+For North Africa and other Mediterranean countries the transit time is 4-6 days at sea.
 If necessary, we are able to provide larger ships as well.
 We can also ship lambs and cattle on the same ship if needed.
 For North Africa and other Mediterranean countries, the transit time is 4-6 days at sea.
 For the Arabic Peninsula the transit time is around 2-3 weeks.

 For continental Europe we deliver by truck, each having a capacity of around 350-650 Romanian lambs/sheep or around 40-50 Romanian cattle/bulls.